-Of course, this analysis only works if there’s significant variation in length of activation.
+Of course, this analysis only works if there’s a significant variation in the length of activation.
 Campaigns with 95% of activations lasting three hours won’t yield much insight.
 In that case, I recommend sticking with comparing averages per hour.

 The second idea that came up is to pinpoint an ideal day or time to activate.

 We typically analyze field staff metrics by various times of day (Read: Time is a Factor in Event Marketing) and days of the week.
-What’s stopping us from narrowing analysis to specific days at specific times?
+What’s stopping us from narrowing the analysis to specific days at specific times?

 A couple things have to be true in order to take this deep of a dive in field staff data.

 1. Sufficient number of activations to compare to one another and see variation.
 The campaign has to be large scale, probably 400 events at a minimum.
-Otherwise, you get into high margin-of-error territory.
+Otherwise, you get into the high margin-of-error territory.

 2. It has to make sense from a campaign perspective.
 If you’re measuring an on-premise spirits program, most activations will occur in the evenings and on weekends.
 However, off-premise spirits may offer more variety of days and times to choose from.